Vegan Stuffed Peppers – Packed with Protein

 - 1 cup vegetable broth

-- 4 large bell peppers (of favourite colour)
+- 4 large bell pepper, red (or your favourite colour)

 - 3 tbsp nutritional yeast (if you don’t have it don’t worry, if you do – use it!)